TRileySchwarz/DumpDetector/README.md

 This value will be updated as the program runs so that you are able to build out the database in batches, and does not require one continuous session.

+TODO...
+Need to fix the scripts to launch via terminal and add stuff like auto launching mongod on port if not already running etc.

  ** ensure Mongod is running in its own terminal

     $ sh RunDatabaseBuilder.sh